Interested in using hemp fibre?

-Hemp fibre is the bast fibre that grows on the outside of an industrial hemp plant.
-To extract this from the stem the process starts at harvest.
-We cut the plant in early August using our own designed and built hemp cutter - the stalk is then left to 'rett' (this is a biological process that makes use of the soil microbes to weaken the bond between the fibre and the woody core (shiv).
+The process to extract fibre from the stem starts in early August when we cut the plant using our own designed and built hemp cutter we then leave the stalks on the ground to ‘rett’.
+This is a biological process that makes use of soil microbes to weaken the bond between the fibre and the woody core (shiv).
 Retting takes around 5-6 weeks during which time we need both rain and sun.
-When retting is complete, we bale the crop and store undercover until needed.
+When retting is complete, we bale the crop and store under cover until needed.

-The bales of hemp straw are then fed through our processing machinery which separates hemp fibre from hemp shiv; this machinery is a series of mills, shredders, feeders and cleaners.
-At the end of the processing line hemp fibre is baled into 450kg bales ready for delivery to customers.
+Our processing machinery separates hemp fibre from hemp shiv; this machinery is a series of mills, shredders, feeders and cleaners.
+At the end of the processing line, hemp fibre is baled into 350kg bales ready for delivery to customers.
 We also have smaller 20kg bales for sale.

 Harrison Spinks use natural fibres inside their mattresses – hemp, flax, cotton, wool and cashmere – all natural alternatives to oil-based polyester fibres used in most mattresses.
 Harrison Spinks’ luxurious mattresses are handcrafted in Yorkshire using their own innovative pocket spring technology, combined with Hempure they offer a resilient and durable temperature regulating layer utilising hemp fibre’s excellent properties for absorbency and strength while the softer fillings provide maximum comfort for a perfect night’s sleep.